Let’s discuss The Hierarchy Problem.

 Studying renormalization in hierarchy problems is difficult, because such quantum corrections are usually power-law divergent, which means that the shortest-distance physics are most important.
 Because we do not know the precise details of the shortest-distance theory of physics, we cannot even address how this delicate cancellation between two large terms occurs.
 Therefore, researchers are led to postulate new physical phenomena that resolve hierarchy problems without fine tuning.Wikipedia

 I empathize with the physicists and hobbyists that have had to deal with these complexities about nature for decades.
-Sadly, one wrong prior has led to a network of false priors and this has made it extraordinarily difficult to understand nature from a non-optimal attack surface.
+Sadly, one wrong turn has led to a network of false narratives and this has made it extraordinarily difficult to understand nature from a non-optimal attack surface.
 Physicists accomplishments in effective theory and mathematics are truly amazing, considering the confusion.

 That all said, I’m confident that not only does the hierarchy go away, but so does renormalization.
 There may very well be mathematical techniques and theories which are quite reusable with some refactoring.
 Yet, eventually it will settle down and there should be a quite cogent, straightforward, and elegant point charge explanation AND mathematics along the lines of the visualizations I am describing.

-Under the fair use doctrine I’ll quote extensively below an abridged version of the August 4, 2011 post (ten years ago as of this writing) titled The Hierarchy Problem from Dr. Matt Strassler on his blog Of Particular Significance.
+Under the fair use doctrine I’ll quote extensively below an abridged version of the August 4, 2011 post titled The Hierarchy Problem from Dr. Matt Strassler on his blog Of Particular Significance.
 Please read Matt’s full article in it’s unabridged form and then come back here for quotes interspersed with my commentary from the point of view of the point charge universe.

 What is the Hierarchy Problem?